Vegan Diet And Hair Loss – Is There Any Link?

 1. Dietary Restrictions

 Vegans do not consume animal-derived food, such as meat, eggs, seafood, and dairy.
 Thus, they miss out on the nutrients that these foods have to offer, resulting in hair shedding.
-Dietary restrictions may cause a lack of essential nutrients that play a vital role in hair growth and maintenance, like (1):
+Dietary restrictions may cause a lack of essential nutrients and vitamins for hair growth and maintenance, like (1):

 - Protein